Home / Breakfast Recipes / Ham and Cheese Baked Egg Cups

 Liz cutting ham and cheese baked egg cups.

-With school starting back up, it’s safe to say that our mornings are a little hectic.
+With two busy kids in school, it’s safe to say that our mornings are a little hectic.
 While many mornings I start my day with a smoothie, these make-ahead Ham and Cheese Baked Egg Cups have been a total game-changer when it comes to having something healthy and delicious ready for my kids and husband.
-Versatile and quick, with healthy and balanced gredients, these baked egg cups are a no-brainer for you and your family!
+Versatile and quick, with healthy and balanced ingredients, these baked egg cups are a no-brainer for you and your family!
+Pro-tip, I love making these after holidays or family gatherings when I have leftover ham!

 Ingredients